wenchaoweng/learngit/readme.txt

 #this is my test git
-#Creating a new branch is quick.
+Creating a new branch is quick AND simple.